krisztian14testgit/rest-servers-genAI/readme.md

-# Creating CRUD-request with client CLI
+# Creating REST full apis by genAI

-Generating the CRUD api request by genAI (leo-Llama3.2) and covering them by unit tests.
+Generating the rest api by genAI (leo-Llama3.1) and covering them by unit test cases.
-Searching and fixing issues by Microsoft Copilot
+Fixing issues, bugs which can come during development.
+They will be sent to Microsoft Copilot to get hints.

 ## Goal

-Working with  genAI how it can help for the developer to generate basic CRUD methods with test cases.
+Working with  genAI how it can assist for the developer to generate basic methods and code snippet with test cases.
+Therefore the developers can only focuos on the special evetns or the business features.

+## CLI apps
-Furthermore: Generating CLI app that will communcite to the server by sending ( GET, POST, PUT, DELETE) requests.
+Generating CLI app that will communcite to the server by sending rest (GET, POST, PUT, DELETE) requests.
+Two sort of CLI apps which are written:
+	1. by nodejs
+	2. by python

 ## Performance calculation tasks
 	- nodeJS: heavy calculation jobs by web-worker, clusters
 	- python:
 		- multi threading, processing (CPU-bound taks)
 		- speed with numberical task e.g.: numPy
-	- webassembly??
+	- webassembly, perhap it will be tested

 # Run servers
 	- In nodejs: